icrichmond/lit-docs/papers/Sayers_et_al_2016.md

 	- Blue-water: freshwater found on the surface (in lakes and rivers) or in the ground (in aquifers).
 	- Blue-water drought: An unusual and significant deficiency in the water stored in freshwater lakes, rivers, aquifers and wetlands.
 - Green-water
-	- Green-water: the precipitation on land that does not run off (to rivers or lakes) or recharge groundwater but is stored in, or on top, of the soil or vegetation.
+	- Green-water: the precipitation on land that does not run off (to rivers or lakes) or recharge groundwater but is stored in, or on top, of the soil or [[vegetation]].
 Eventually, this part of precipitation is lost through  evaporation or transpiration.
 	- Green-water drought: an unusual and significant deficiency in the water stored in the soil layer (from which plants and crops normally draw their water) and / or in vegetation itself.